myerberg/myerberg.github.io/README.md

 ## Data Ethics

-Data ethics, an integral part of responsible data science practice, extends far beyond just sports analytics and is vital in all domains where data is used to make decisions.
+Data ethics, an integral part of responsibly navigating the field of data science, extends far beyond just sports analytics and is vital in all domains where data is used to make decisions.
 Ethical considerations in data science encompass how data is collected, processed, analyzed, and interpreted.
 This is particularly important as the outcomes of data analysis can significantly influence real-world decisions and perceptions.

 One key ethical concern in data science is bias.
 Bias in data can arise from various sources — from the way data is collected to how it is processed and interpreted.